 - Surface prep of alloys prior to opaquing

 - Injection mold cavities – texturing the surface of a cavity on a new mold to hide splay lines, flow lines, knit lines, blush marks and other molding flaws

 - Flex circuitry – texturing provides adhesion enhancement for bonded components and increases the peel strength of material when it is attached to other substrates

 - Laser flow tubes

 - Solar glass – texturing to increase reflectivity on backside

 - Load cells – texturing surface for better bond adhesion

 MicroBlasting produces accurate and uniform surface finishes.
-Surface finish creation begins with identifying the ideal surface properties to achieve and then selecting the best abrasive for the job.
+Surface finish creation begins with identifying the ideal surface properties for your part and then selecting the best abrasive for the job.
 Three factors impact surface finish creation:

 Type of Media

-The chemical and physical properties of abrasive affect surface finish.
-For instance, angular materials will leave a matte finish and spherical media will leave a satin finish.
-The more energy a media can store, the rougher the surface will be.
+The chemical and physical properties of abrasive effect your part’s surface finish.
+For instance, angular materials tend to leave a matte finish on most surfaces and spherical media tend to leave a satin finish.
+The more energy a media can store, the rougher the surface it creates.